 - simple games for transition to school to help your child to establish the underpinning skills necessary for starting school and formal learning

 All our children’s learning progress is recorded on an online application called EDUCA.
-This is a great interactive application for recording childrens progress, which is accessable by parents and family logging in via the internet, or smart phone.
+This is a great interactive application for recording children’s progress, which is accessible by parents and family logging in via the internet, or smartphone.
 Our parents absolutely love this application and being able view learning stories in real time whist at work.

 Visit the EDUCA website at http://www.educa.co.nz/ for more information